jjmontesl/cubetl/doc/guide/cubetl-quickstart.md

 # CubETL - Introduction

-CubETL allows you to define processes that retrieve data from different sources, manipulate it, and writes it in the same or different formats.
-This is usually known as an ETL process (for Extract, Transform and Load).
+CubETL allows you to define processes that retrieve data from different sources, manipulate it, and store it in the same or different formats.
+This is commonly known as an ETL process (for Extract, Transform and Load).

 It does so by handling data as separate items (eg. rows in a database, lines in a text file).

 In CubETL, data items are called "**messages**" (sometimes simply "items").
-Messages are a simple key-value structures which hold any data your process needs to handle.
+Messages are simple key-value structures which hold any data your process needs to handle.

 ## CubETL processes

-A process is defined by a chain of processing **nodes** that can take a message message and transform it, or produce any number of derived messages.
-These are then processed by the next step of the chain.
+A process is defined by a chain of processing **nodes** that each take a message and transform it, producing any number of derived messages.
+These are then processed by the next node in the chain.

-This section is based on the example process that lists files in a directory writes them to a CSV file:
+This section is based on a example process that lists files in a directory writes them to a CSV file:

 ![DirectoryList-to-CSV process](https://raw.githubusercontent.com/jjmontesl/cubetl/master/doc/img/diagrams/directorylist-to-csv.plantuml.svg "DirectoryList-to-CSV process")

+**Note**: The example in this section can be found in the `examples/various/directorycsv.py` file.

 ## CubETL context and components